craws/OpenAtlas/sphinx/source/examples/profession.rst

 .. toctree::

-..
-Note:: May need adaptions to reflect new tab navigation and menu label changes.

-The following steps describe how to enter the profession of a person In OpenAtlas a profession exists in connection to a group e.g. a group of people working as bakers or professors at a university.
+The following steps describe how to enter the profession of a person In OpenAtlas, a profession exists in connection to a group, e.g. a group of people working as bakers or professors at a university.
 To add a profession to a person, follow the steps below: